buzzqw/TUS/OBSS/OBSSv2-eng.md

 You recover one Fate Point each time you roll at least three 1s in a check.

 It doesn't cost Actions to use a Fate Point and can be used to:

-- add 1d6 to a Saving Throw, Attack Roll, Skill Check, and Magic Check.
+- [•] or more, add 1d6 to a Saving Throw, Attack Roll, Skill Check, and Magic Check.
 To be declared before rolling the dice.
-The added die can explode according to the Golden Rules.
-1 or more Fate Points
+The added die can explode according to the Golden Rules
-- reroll 1d6 in the above checks.
-2 Fate Points
+- [••] reroll 1d6 in the above checks
-- negate a Critical Weapon Hit suffered.
-1 Fate Point
+- [•] negate a Critical Weapon Hit suffered
-- using 2 Fate Points available, it's possible to reroll a check, accepting only the new result obtained.
+- [••] reroll a check, accepting only the new result obtained
-- using a Fate Point, you can improve a failed check by one degree (Critical Failure -> Failure)
+- [•] you can improve a failed check by one degree (Critical Failure -> Failure)
-- using a Fate Point, you can make a target reroll a Saving Throw.
+- [•] you can make a target reroll a Saving Throw
-- using all available Fate Points, you can return to 0 Hit Points.
+- [•s] using all available Fate Points, you can return to 0 Hit Points.
-- decrease by 3 the damage taken from an attack.
+- [•] or more, decrease by 3 the damage taken from an attack.
 1 Fate Point.

 ## Optional - Chaos Points